 The eye care specialists at Nebraska Medicine are experts at treating cataracts, performing thousands of cataract surgeries every year.
-With the most innovation technologies and techniques, we can quickly and effectively remove the cataracts, with little or no discomfort, and minimal recovery time.
-The outpatient surgery may restore your vision to 20/20.
+With the most innovative technologies and techniques, we can quickly and effectively remove the cataracts, with little or no discomfort, and minimal recovery time.
+This outpatient surgery may restore your vision to 20/20.

 Other causes of cataracts include:

 What are the symptoms?

 - Frequent changes in your eyeglass prescription

 Cataracts typically develop and progress slowly, though at times the decline can be more rapid.